patrickbucher/dfdegoregexp/README.md

 - `Submatch`: the return value is a slice identifying the successive submatches of the expression
 - `Index`: matches and submatches are identified by byte index pairs within the input string

-Die Methodennamen folgen der Regexp:
+Die Methodennamen folgen (gemäss Dokumentation) der Regexp:

     Find(All)?(String)?(Submatch)?(Index)?